 As I go through the process of growing up, and putting my fears aside, I find that the fear that stops me from speaking my mind becomes minimized and that the words that I speak become closer to the words God has put in my heart.
-I am human and I stumble, but God is awesome and knows what S/He is doing.
+I am human and I stumble, but God is awesome and knows what They are doing.

 WHAT I am doing is continuing to walk along.
 This is my journey.